Kuriarko/Myprojects/README.md

 This  is a web application based on the MVC architecture.
 There are three entities in this system namely Admin, Member and Trainer.

+1) Admin can Login,add member,delete member,add trainer,delete trainer,modify member and trainer data and modify the trainer’s shift.

+2) Member can login and make fees payment using electronic transfer.

+3) Trainer can login using credentials and can mark attendance of the members.

 Technologies used :  JSP,Servlet,JDBC,Mysql  database,Apache Tomcat web server and  Netbeans IDE.